3drobotics/solodevguide/CONTRIBUTING.md

 Most importantly, don't overthink where your content should go.
 We're still in the development phase and we will steward all new contributions to where they should be.

 Ping @tcr3dr on an issue with any questions.

+## Style Guide

+* Tool names should be in italics. (in Markdown, use asterisks.)
+Example: Use *rsync* to transfer files to Solo.
+* Paths should be in code. (in Markdown, use backticks.)
+Example: Navigate to `/opt/solo-utils`.
+* Ports should be bare.
+Example: The server will be launched on port 5000.